 After cryopreservation, any unused funds over the minimum are allocated per the member’s instructions in their agreement with Alcor.
 Additionally, a significant number of members have provided extra generic funding to aid and strengthen Alcor, because a financially stronger Alcor is better able to protect the patients entrusted to our care.

 Country of Residence:

-Alcor encourages membership from all countries.
-Although the vast majority of Alcor’s members are from the United States and Canada, Alcor currently has members in more than ten different countries, including Australia and within Europe and Asia.
+Alcor accepts members from all countries.
+Although the vast majority of Alcor’s members are from the United States and Canada, Alcor currently has members across the globe, including within Australia, Europe, and Asia.
 The treatment of certain financial instruments may be affected by the residence of an applicant.
-For your specific situation, discuss details with the Alcor Membership Coordinator.
+For your specific situation, discuss details with the Director of Membership Services.

-For quite some time Alcor has accepted life insurance policies naming Alcor as the owner and beneficiary.
-Since insurance companies in countries outside the United States often are not willing to name a US organization as the policy owner, the Alcor Board of Directors on December 2, 2006, approved a life insurance funding option for residents of the United Kingdom and other countries outside the United States, with the following stipulations:
+Alcor accepts life insurance policies naming Alcor as the owner and beneficiary.
+Since insurance companies in countries outside the United States may not always name a US organization as the policy owner, Alcor may approve a life insurance funding option for residents of other countries outside the United States, with the following stipulations:

 - Alcor is named the beneficiary.